Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 **Weak attributes**: List the attributes in which this ethnic is naturally disadvantaged.
 The player may choose one weak attribute to voluntarily accept in order to gain one additional boost from the strong attribute list.
 **Birth attributes**: List the variations of the secondary attributes for this ethnic.
 A valid set of birth attributes must have a total value of 60 or less—never exceeding this limit.
 **Birth particularities:** This section lists all the particularities a character gains from their race.
 Some races share most, or even all, of these particularities — such as Humans, Elves, or Dwarves — while others differ more significantly.
 In some cases, a “race” is more a conceptual or semantic category than a strict biological lineage, which explains why shared traits may be limited.
 **Cultural particularities:** This section lists all the particularities a character gains from their ethnicity.
 Ethnic groups belonging to the same race usually follow a shared structural pattern in how these particularities are distributed, but the nature and meaning of those particularities can differ greatly from one culture to another.
 This content is what truly defines the identity and role of each ethnicity.
 For example, Human cultures express themselves through auras, Ferals through instincts and totem affinities, while Elves commonly manifest minor innate magics (cantrips).
 The framework may be shared, but the expression is fundamentally different.
 If a character is raised within a culture other than their birth culture, they may gain the cultural particularities of their adopted culture instead.
-This choice is always subject to the GM’s approval and should serve narrative and role-playing purposes, not mechanical optimization or min-maxing.
+This choice is always subject to the GM's approval and should serve narrative and role-playing purposes, not mechanical optimization or min-maxing.

 ## Human ethnics